 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 As the population in the state of Arizona grows, numerous arts organizations are being developed to provide cultural and artistic experiences for the state's residents.
-These organizations will need and demand individuals who understand the impact the arts have on society and who would be passionate employees committed to the arts.
-This program provides the necessary skill set, including critical-thinking, for such careers as:
+These organizations need and demand individuals who understand the impact the arts have on society and who can be passionate employees committed to the arts.
+This program provides the necessary skill set, including critical thinking, for such careers as:

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: